-Electromagnetic fault injection allows attacks and testing done in-situ, without the need to use special development boards or modify the target board.
-It's a powerful attack method that requires careful consideration of how it might apply to your products.
+Electromagnetic fault injection allows attacks and testing done in-situ, without the need to use special development boards or to modify the target board.
+It is a powerful attack method that requires careful consideration of how it might apply to your products.

 Our first electromagnetic fault injection tool uses low-ESR capacitors to dump up to 500V through various E.M. probes.
-Digital control of charge voltage, and fast response times provides you with the E.M. fault inection tool that simplifies your fault investigations.
-Multiple calibration targets, and upcoming XY table provide a complete solution for your needs.
+Digital control of charge voltage and fast response times provide you with the E.M. fault injection tool to simplify your fault investigations.
+Multiple calibration targets and the upcoming XY table provide a complete solution for your needs.

 150 to 500 V Charge Voltage.